restqa/restqa/docs/content/getting-started/telemetry.md

 Then RestQA is collecting a few anonymous usage data.

-While the user initiates the project for the first time using the command `restqa init`, user will be ask if he allows RestQA to collect anonymous data.
+While the user initiates the project for the first time using the command, user will be ask if he allows RestQA to collect anonymous data.
 Only if the user answer Yes, then data will be collected.

 ## How to update your consent on RestQA?